Karlitas1/txAdmin/docs/events.md

 The event name will be `txAdmin:events:<name>` and the first (and only) parameter will be a table that may contain relevant data.

 ## txAdmin:events:scheduledRestart
-Called automatically `[30, 15, 10, 5, 4, 3, 2, 1]` minutes before a scheduled restart, as well as the times configured in the settings page.
+Called automatically `[30, 15, 10, 5, 4, 3, 2, 1]` Automatinis serverio restartas, as well as the times configured in the settings page.
 Arguments:
 - `secondsRemaining`: The number of seconds before the scheduled restart.